marnen/flying-romanos/source/funstuff/email/dilbert.html.markdown

-- @title = 'Dilbert Management Training'

-:markdown
+---
+title: Dilbert Management Training
+---

 A magazine ran a Dilbert quotes contest.
 These are actual quotes from managers out there:

 * As of tomorrow, employees will only be able to access the building using individual security cards.
 Pictures will be taken next Wednesday and employees will receive their cards in two weeks.